daraneeS/EDA_CoinMarketCap/README.md

 * Creating my own dataset
 * Finding information from the dataset
 * Finding what machine learning model(s) could be used for the dataset
-* Finding insights, possible actionable insights, and hopefully business application from the dataset and the project
+* Finding insights, possible actionable insights, and hopefully business application from the project

 ## Data Source and Preparation